ca0v/svelte-lab/README.md

 * BUG: Pulling the entire image collection is a bad idea...track what has been pulled and pull in what is missing and necessary (closed to the photo-wheel date)
 * FTR: Multi-select then align-top|bottom|left|right
 * FTR: Group multiple items and "frame" them with a border (fuse them into a single cell)
+* FTR: Build a dynamic toolbar based on last commands search for to facilitate learning

 ## Authentication and Authorization